balopez83/macOS_On_Hyper-V/README.md

 This repository aims to provide support for macOS on Hyper-V
 ## WARNING: Intel CPU's ONLY are currently supported.
 AMD is not yet supported by the Hyper-V drivers developed by Acidanthera.

+## While I do intend to make updates to this repo to make things easier and avoid too many scripts or the need for WSL, you may want to check out https://github.com/Qonfused/OSX-Hyper-V where there is currently a more developed Hyper-V VM.
+This does require WSL knowledge but there is detailed instructions to get you through the setup.

 ![Ventura-Hyper-V](https://github.com/balopez83/macOS_On_Hyper-V/assets/53441362/5411a4cf-0172-4b1b-9806-95266024d6a7)